Fujian–Taiwan relationship: Economics

 In 2006, the Fujian-Taiwan Economic Cooperation Promotion Committee was established in Xiamen, Fujian.
 Many high-ranking officials attended the ceremony.
 Lu Shixiang, a senior journalist in Taiwan, believes that "the economic zone on both sides of the Taiwan Straits is a product of China's policy of reuniting with Taiwan through economic reunification".

 In 2011, the National Development and Reform Commission issued the "Development Plan for the Western Taiwan Straits Economic Zone".
 On April 21, 2015, the Fujian Free-Trade Zone was officially listed and would become a "demonstration of deepening cross-strait economic cooperation".
 On December 29, the Cross-Strait Arbitration Center was established in Pingtan, which would provide more cross-strait enterprises with facilitated arbitration services.
 According to customs statistics, the total import and export value of Fujian Province to Taiwan in the first quarter of 2016 was 14.55 billion yuan, a decrease of 11.2% compared with the same period last year.
 Among them, Fujian's exports to Taiwan were worth 5.53 billion yuan, an increase of 6.1%; imports from Taiwan were 9.02 billion yuan, a decrease of 19.3%; the trade deficit was 3.49 billion yuan, narrowing by 41.4%.

 In the past fifteen years, the gap between Fujian and Taiwan's GDP has narrowed rapidly: Fujian's GDP rose from 15% of Taiwan in 2000 to 48% in 2010, and reached 74% in 2014.
 In 2015, Fujian's GDP exceeded 80% of that of Taiwan.
-In terms of GDP per capita, Fujian also strives to "close the gap between Taiwan."
-In 2006, Fujian's per capita GDP was about US$2,700, which is 16.4% of Taiwan's.
-In 2015, Fujian's per capita GDP was US$10,959, about half of Taiwan's.
 At present, Fujian Province has four youth entrepreneurship bases across the Taiwan Straits that are licensed by the Taiwan Affairs Office of the State Council.